How to Read a Good Cook Meat Thermometer

 The first problem is that there are three totally different types of meat (beef, pork, lamb) with differing levels of doneness grouped into one category.

 Another problem is that you can’t make a generalization of doneness across the entire range of a certain type of meat.
 Would you cook a skirt steak to the same temperature as you would a chuck roast?

 You could, it probably wouldn’t taste too good.
 And that is why you don’t want to follow this thermometer’s recommended temperatures.
 There is one caveat to this, the poultry doneness setting at 165 degrees Fahrenheit is helpful.
 But even this can be misleading if you are cooking different pieces of poultry such as chicken thighs.
 A chicken thigh’s temperature when it is at most succulent is above 180 degrees Fahrenheit.

 The USDA’s newest guideline for a safe minimum internal temperature of pork is 145 degrees Fahrenheit.

-If you notice the picture from the National Pork Board to the left, the levels of doneness appear to be lower temperatures than represented on the Good Cook thermometer.
+If you notice the picture from the National Pork Board above, the levels of doneness appear to be lower temperatures than represented on the Good Cook thermometer.
 The medium doneness level on the Good Cook is at 160 degrees Fahrenheit.
 That is considered well done by the National Pork Board.

 My suggestion would be if you are using the Good Cook Classic Meat Thermometer, just pay attention to the temperature numbers on top and forget the doneness chart at the bottom.
 You can find what temperatures to properly cook your food to by visiting our other articles here.